mcw-rcc/mcw-rcc.github.io/docs/user-guide/access/ondemand.md

 ### Upload a File

 To upload a file, select the **Upload** button.
 Then use the file selector to choose a file to upload.
 Please note that this only works for individual files.
-If you need to upload a folder, see [Upload a Folder](#upload-a-folder).
+If you need to upload a folder, see [Upload a Folder](#upload-a-folder){:target="_blank"}.

 ### Upload a Folder